4-DAY LONDON ITINERARY: WHAT TO DO AND SEE

 It is not only about fish & chips in London – I love the restaurants in London.
 As a vegetarian, it is quite easy to find veggie food (much easier than it is in Paris, e.g.), and even finding good vegan food is not a big issue.
 You have many fine-dining restaurants and cheaper places to eat – you will find from fast-food to healthy food, you will get traditional British food as all food all around the world.

 Where to Stay in London for 4 Days

 Here are some of the best-rated hotels for each budget:

-Luxury Hotels in London: London is home to numerous luxury hotels – if you find something easily it is luxury accommodation in London.
+Luxury Hotels in London: London is home to numerous luxury hotels.
+If you find something easily, it is a luxury accommodation in London.
 Ritz-Carlton is one of the top hotels – it is also conveniently located in the city center and quite close to Buckingham Palace.
 Click here for the best rates and more info.

 Mid-Range Hotels in London: A different kind of B&B is The One Tun – the out more here.

 Budget Hotels in London: I once stayed at this hostel and can definitely recommend it if you are a hostel fan.
 It is conveniently located, and if you book a bed in a dorm, you can actually get a bargain.
 Click here to get the best rates for YHA London Central.